Last updated March 2026

 ← All Programs

 Who to contact: Your local NRCS (Natural Resources Conservation Service) office.
-Not FSA — different office, different programs, often in the same building.
-Find yours at farmers.gov/service-locator.
+Not FSA, different office, different programs, often in the same building.
+Find yours at farmers.gov/working-with-us/service-center-locator.

-EQIP stands for the Environmental Quality Incentives Program.
-It's run by the USDA's Natural Resources Conservation Service (NRCS) — the conservation agency, not the Farm Service Agency (different offices, different programs, often in the same building).
+EQIP is run by NRCS (Natural Resources Conservation Service), the conservation agency, not the Farm Service Agency.
+Different office, often in the same building.

 Key facts:

-• EQIP receives over $2 billion per year in federal funding
+• Over $2 billion per year in federal funding

 • Available practices and payment rates vary by state

-• Contracts typically run 1–10 years depending on the practices
+• Contracts run 1–10 years depending on the practices

-A note on current funding: EQIP funding may be tighter in FY2025-2026 than it was in the previous two years.
-Congress added extra conservation funding through the Inflation Reduction Act but later pulled some of it back.
-Bottom line: competition for contracts could increase, which makes it more important to submit strong applications.
-Read the ranking tips below carefully.
+On current funding: EQIP funding may be tighter in FY2025–2026.
+Congress added extra conservation money through the Inflation Reduction Act, then pulled some back.
+Competition for contracts could increase, which makes strong applications more important.

 Who Qualifies